 Security limits are formulated as linearized constraints, to facilitate market operation, with significant outages as parameters.
-The defining equations are posted on the IESO website.
-If outages or other changes to the base network configuration cause changes to security limits, the revised security limits will be publicized as well.
+If outages or other changes to the base network configuration cause changes to security limits, the revised security limits will be publicized.

 Appendix C illustrates a hypothetical example of a security limit.